Join us for an adventure in flavor!

 This cool and refreshing Smashed Asian Cucumber Salad packs a lot of flavor, and is a great easy side dish for many of your favorite Asian mains.

-Which Cucumber is Best for Asian Cucumber Salad
+Which Cucumber is Best?

 • Scallions – Only use the green part as garnish for extra crunch and freshness.